reactwaylabs/webpack-builder/README.md

 # @reactway/webpack-builder

-A tool to create webpack config easier using @reactway plugins.
+A tool to create webpack config easier using @reactway/webpack-builder plugins.

 ## Packages